rsvp/chess/README.md

 * Chess is a matter of delicate judgement: know when to punch and how to duck.
 * Chess is a meritocracy.
 * Chess is a part of culture, thus if a culture is declining then chess will also decline.
+* Chess is a rare art where composition takes place simultaneously with performance.
 * Chess is a sport, a violent sport.
 * Chess is a test of wills.
 * Chess is an art form where creativity prevails over other factors.